Single-Course Engelsk 10 ECTS

 Course Content

-An overview of important technological developments from ancient times until today is addressed through lectures, articles, film, historical artefacts, student exercises and presentations as well as trips to exhibitions and historical sites.
+We examine examples from the history of technology from ancient times until today through lectures, articles, film, historical artefacts, student exercises and presentations as well as trips to exhibitions and historical sites.
+We take a holistic view of technology and sociotechnical networks.

-This is supplemented with further analysis of various themes which may include the relationship between technology and science, everyday technology, war and technology, medicine and the body, sustainability, users as well as industry.
-Topics span from power sources over work and industry, the influence of natural resources on the development of technology to technology and knowledge transfer, systems engineering and technical innovation processes.
+This is supplemented with further analysis of different themes, which include the relationship between invention and the old, everyday technology, military and technology, medicine and the body, sustainability, users and industry.
+Topics span from power sources, water, the interplay between natural resources and technology, the idea of modernity, systems technology and the role of experts.

 Recommended prerequisites